-In this quick checklist, we have brought together relevant resources to help you repair gloves.
+In this quick checklist, we list relevant resources to help you understand glove repair options.

 Which Parts of a Glove are often broken?

 Leather: Leather is the most popular material used in constructing baseball and softball gloves.
-While it does offer excellent performance, leather is prone to damage from extensive use or exposure to water, sweat and other elements.
-If you can see the leather on your mitt cracking or too brittle, it is time for a repair.
+It’s extremely durable when taken care of.
+Leather can be prone to damage from extensive use or exposure to water, sweat and other elements.
+If you can see the leather on your mitt cracking or becoming brittle, your glove needs repair.

 If you are going to repair baseball or softball gloves at home, you need to have the necessary equipment.
-This is particularly important as the right equipment will help you repair the gloves more effectively.
-DIY repairs generally use simple tools which can often be found at home.
-If you need specialized equipment, you can also get it inexpensively from the local store.
+The right equipment is critical to performing an effective repair.
+DIY repairs generally use simple tools which are available from Amazon if you don’t already have them at home.

 In general, you will need the following equipment for repairing gloves: